-In addition, we are developing for commercialization the ARKE lower body exoskeleton and another lower body product that will be transferred under the MIT license.
+In addition, we are developing for commercialization the ARKE lower body exoskeleton, as well as a new product candidate for gait assistance for rehabilitation based on a design being developed by Dr. Krebs, which we expect to further advance in 2017 assuming resources are available.
 We plan to develop other biomechatronic solutions through internal research and development and we may further augment our product portfolio through strategic and accretive acquisition opportunities in the future.